 - One owner that has ultimate control and sam over platform

 - Strong Product Management and product management disciplines

 - Strict guidelines for usage, monitoring and report to enforce

-- Strong QA disciplines and experienced team
+- Strong Quality Assurance disciplines and experienced team

-- process and policy for onboard new site and off boarding sites that do not comply with usage guidelines
+- Process and policy for onboard new site and off boarding sites that do not comply with usage guidelines

 - Staff for support – 2-3 for day time operation and off shore support for night shift – depend on size of environment

 Not a back office appliance (such as a switch or archive appliance) SharePoint reaches deep and wide into organizations and quickly becomes critical from the perspective of staff.
 Their desire to customize and improve SharePoint pushes ITs Software Development Life Cycle capabilities (such as Quality Assurance) to the limits.
 If not executed properly staff will cripple SharePoint with customizations, unproven architecture and laced operational diciplines.

 Perhaps the course by Clever Workarounds will offer some guidance…